-Both the California State University (CSU) and the University of California (UC) established curricular programs to assist California Community College students in meeting lower-division general education requirements prior to transfer.
+Both the California State University (CSU) and the University of California (UC) established curricular programs to assist California Community College(CCC) students in meeting lower-division general education requirements prior to transfer.

-Beginning in Fall 1981, CCC students were able to use the statewide CSU General Education-Breadth pattern to meet lower-division general education, a lower-division GE pattern that is still predominantly used by CCC students who transfer to a CSU campus.
-Both CSU GE-Breadth and IGETC are authorized and described in CSU Executive Order 1100 Revised.
+Beginning in Fall 1981, CCC students were able to use the statewide CSU General Education- Breadth pattern to meet lower-division general education, a lower-division GE pattern that is still predominantly used by CCC students who transfer to a CSU campus.
+Both CSU GE-Breadth and IGETC are authorized and described in the CSU General Education Breadth Requirements (formerly CSU Executive Order 1100 Revised).